yapily/jose-database-field-demo/README.md

 ## Architecture of this demo

-For this demo, you will spin up the following components as Docker images using docker-compose:
+In this demo, you will spin up the following components as Docker images using docker-compose:
 - `application-alice`: This will play the role of your spring boot app which will access a PostgreSQL database with JOSE formatted fields.
 - `db`: This is a simple PostgreSQL database that you will provision with a sample table `person`.
 You can find the database schema at `./db/postgres/init.sql`
 - `jose-reencrypt-database`: This image pack the [JOSE batch](https://github.com/yapily/jose-batch) tool and ensures that the database fields are continually encrypted with the latest keys.